 The roots of Mary’s Queenship can be traced back to Scripture.
 The angel Gabriel, during the Annunciation, proclaimed that her son would inherit the throne of David and rule forever.
 At the Visitation, Elizabeth referred to Mary as “mother of my Lord,” implying her royal status.
 Throughout the Old Testament, the mother of the king held significant influence, a role that Mary has inherited as the mother of Jesus, the King.

 As early as the fourth century, St. Ephrem referred to Mary as “Lady” and “Queen.”
 Later Church fathers and doctors continued to use this title, emphasizing her royal role.
 Hymns from the 11th to 13th centuries, such as “Hail, Holy Queen,” “Hail, Queen of Heaven,” and “Queen of Heaven,” further celebrate her queenship.
 The Dominican rosary, Franciscan crown, and various invocations in Mary’s litany also honor her as queen.

-The feast is a logical follow-up to the Assumption and is now celebrated on the octave day of that feast.
-In his 1954 encyclical To the Queen of Heaven, Pius XII points out that Mary deserves the title because she is Mother of God, because she is closely associated as the New Eve with Jesus’ redemptive work, because of her preeminent perfection and because of her intercessory power.
+The feast of the Queenship of Mary is a logical follow-up to the Assumption and is celebrated on the octave day of that feast.
+In his 1954 encyclical To the Queen of Heaven, Pope Pius XII highlighted that Mary deserves the title of Queen because she is the Mother of God, is closely associated with Jesus’ redemptive work as the New Eve, possesses preeminent perfection, and has remarkable intercessory power.